 The construction of each ceramic piece is guided by the qualities of the material, and the philosophies of Humanism and Wabi-sabi.
 My forms are sculptural, and some are created as ikebana vessels - simple forms with complex surfaces.

-Naarm/Melbourne-based ceramic artist, Cinda Manins, operates a contemporary studio practice of fine art.
-Anchored in her personal philosophies of humanism and wabi-sabi, her abstract sculptural works sit in serene stillness as homage to time passed.
-She is drawn to focus on landscape to express her love of the Earth, her grief and distress over the effects of climate change, and her recognition the the planet will endure beyond humanity.
-Her works explore form and texture and wonder at the scale of time and how Earth stores its memory.
+My focus on landscape helps express my love of the Earth, my grief and distress over the effects of climate change, and a recognition that the planet will endure beyond humanity.
+I see landscape as the ideal vehicle to explore form, texture and wonder at the scale of time and how Earth stores its memory.

-My studio is located on the lands of the Boon Wurrung People of the Kulin Nation and I recognise that Aboriginal sovereignty was never ceded.
-I pay my respects to their Spirits, Ancestors and Elders, past and present, and extend this respect to all First Nations Peoples across the lands and waters on which I visit, live, work and make.
+My studio is located on the lands of the Boon Wurrung People of the Kulin Nation, and I recognise that Aboriginal sovereignty was never ceded.
+I pay my respects to their Spirits, Ancestors and Elders, past and present, and acknowledge thousands of years of creative ingenuity and cultural practice in an immediate relationship with the environment and ecosystems, of which I would love to know more.
+I extend this respect to all First Nations Peoples across the lands and waters on which I visit, live, work and make.

 Works pictured below are available for purchase.

 Please use the Contact page to get in touch.